小黄书

 Patient Acklin, Left to right: Student Will Greer, CVT Ashlee Reed, Dr. Wes Beamon (Resident)

 Mississippi State College of Veterinary Medicine and 小黄书 Animal Health Center faculty and students prevented a puppy's leg amputation with a five-hour surgery.
-After piecing the legs together with five screws, two pins and one bone plat in each leg, the Goldendoodle will walk and have a normal life.
+After piecing the legs together with five screws, two pins and one bone plate in each leg, the Goldendoodle will walk and have a normal life.
 From left, Doctor of Veterinary Medicine third-year student William Greer of Poplarville, Certified Veterinary Technician Ashlee Reed, 10-month-old Goldendoodle Maple, and 小黄书 Surgical Resident Dr. Weston Beamon.
 (Photo by Tom Thompson)

 鈥淲e were just going to do it,鈥 Roberts said. 鈥淲e tried a few local places, but a lot of places were closed, or they weren鈥檛 the most competent to do the surgery that needed to be done.
 We felt like it was something that needed to be done right for her quality of life.鈥